jhandsel/Unix-Tools/pkgsrc.md

 ### Managing alternatives
 Sometimes you want `python` to point to `python2.7` and `python3` to point to the desired version of Python 3.
+This is the case in Slackware where the default python is still 2.7 (as of Jan 2022).

+If you install python3 with pkgsrc, it sets `$PREFIX/pkg/bin/python` to point to python3.
+This risks causing a problem if your system expects `python` to point to python2.

-The package `pkg_alternatives` can be installed to deal with alternatives (eg python 3.7, python 3.8, python 3.9):
+The package `pkg_alternatives` can be installed to deal with alternatives:
 ```
 cd pkgsrc/pkgtools/pkg_alternatives
 bmake